 The slightly good news is that you’re at least getting a 64GB version of this phone in all territories; the presence of a microSD slot means Samsung won’t be launching multiple variants of the phone in different regions, instead offering a decent amount of storage as standard and giving users the option to add to that if they so wish.

-We spent a week thoroughly testing the new Samsung Galaxy S8 - watch our video below to see how we got on.
+We spent a week thoroughly testing the Samsung Galaxy S8 when it first came out - watch our video below to see how we got on.

 Not seeing eye to eye